newriive/newriive-app/CONTRIBUTING.md

 - Pull requests are automatically built and linted via the `build-on-pr.yml` workflow.
 - Merges to `main` are built, linted, and have artifacts uploaded via the `build-on-main.yml` workflow.
-- Both use a reusable workflow for consistency.
+- Both use a reusable workflow for consistency (see `.github/workflows/`).

 ## Copilot Prompts & AI Assistance